 The plan was to spend a few weeks in and around the Askja caldera to visit some surrounding mountains ridges and hidden places.
 But waht are plans on Iceland?
 The long winter left a lot of wet and deep snow so that the Dyngjufjöll were still in some kind of winter condition.
 Instead we surrounded the Dyngjufjöll in a wider arch.
 That was not neccessarily a bad decision...

 A solo hiking journey through the greatest desert of Europe, the Ódáðahraun.
 Iceland is notorious for it's often bad weather and a lot of rain.
 But in more than two weeks of walking between the lava formations of Dimmu Borgir and the Highland Hut at Nýidalur I surprisingly never got wet by any water from above.
-Instead a lot of dust, deep sand and sunshine contributed to real desert feeling.
-As there was still enough light during the nights I used them for walking and experienced a great atmosphere between the shield volcanos, lava creatures and deep fissures in a very seldomly visited part of the Northern Ódáðahraun/ Mývatnsöræfi.
+Instead, a lot of dust, deep sand and sunshine contributed to real desert feeling.
+As there was still enough light during the nights I used them for walking and experienced an otherworldly atmosphere between the shield volcanos, lava creatures and deep fissures in a very seldomly visited part of the Northern Ódáðahraun (Mývatnsöræfi).

 "Du goldnes Sehnsuchtsland mit weißen Träumen,